 Change Your Diet

-Studies show that consumption of animal products is one of the biggest drives of climate change.
+Studies show that consumption of animal products is one of the biggest drivers of climate change.

 Documentaries such as Cowspiracy make it abundantly clear how agriculture is responsible for a huge proportion of greenhouse gas emissions, more than the combined exhaust from all transportation.